'No love' between Flyers and Canadiens heading into Game 6 - WHIZ News

 “There’s no doubt that there’s no love between both teams,” Flyers coach Alain Vigneault said.
 “Like we expected, a very competitive series.
 Like we expected (Wednesday) night, a very competitive game.
 That’s what hockey’s all about.”

 In Game 5, Canadiens forward Jesperi Kotkaniemi’s hit on Travis Sanheim led to some stitches and a major penalty and ejection.
-Philadelphia defenseman Matt Niskanen’s stick also got up in Brendan Gallagher’s face to the point he was bleeding from his mouth and needed more evaluation Thursday.
+Philadelphia defenseman Matt Niskanen’s stick also got up in Brendan Gallagher’s face and broke his jaw.

-“Gallagher got up and seemed fine,” Vigneault said.
-“He was talking to the referees, and the whole time that he was on the bench he was talking to our players for the rest of the game.”

 Even without Gallagher, there’s still plenty of fight left in the Canadiens, the 12th seed in the Eastern Conference who knocked out Pittsburgh in the qualifying round and keep fighting back after falling behind 3-1 to Philadelphia.
 Tensions being up in this series for big hits, questionable ones, some post-whistle kerfuffles and even 21-year-old budding star Nick Suzuki patting Flyers goalie Carter Hart on the head after giving up a bad goal.